What is the best MVNO for Android users? We tested the top-rated prepaid carriers, and this is what we found

 Reasons to avoid

-Although it's been a subsidiary of T-Mobile for quite a while now, Mint Mobile still stands out as the best prepaid carrier.
-In addition to offering outstanding coverage with flexible plans at low prices, Mint Mobile is a unique MVNO because it requires you to buy at least three months of service.
-The carrier also manages to keep things fresh by consistently updating its offerings to meet the shifting needs of users.
-It has many of the same network strengths and weaknesses as other T-Mobile-based MVNOs, but coverage should be solid for most customers.
-Fortunately, T-Mobile's network is easily one of the fastest in the United States, and with 5G, among the most advanced too.
+Fully owned and operated by T-Mobile, Mint Mobile remains the finest prepaid carrier out there.
+It offers excellent coverage via four flexible plans, all available at extremely affordable prices.
+Mint Mobile is a unique MVNO, since you're required to purchase at least three months of service in advance.
+It also manages to keep things fresh by regularly updating its offerings to meet the ever-changing needs of consumers.
+Although Mint Mobile has basically the same network strengths (and weaknesses) as most other T-Mobile-based MVNOs but for the most part, its overall coverage should be solid for majority of the customers.
+Fortunately, T-Mobile's network is easily one of the fastest in the country, and with 5G, among the most advanced too.

-You can purchase service for up to a year, which is how you can save the most, at an effective price of $25 per month for 20GB of data.
+You can purchase service for up to a year, which is how you get to save the most, at an effective price of $25 per month for 20GB of data.
 If you only need 5GB of data, you can go for the base plan that costs $15 per month.
-On the other hand, if you're one of the few users who require more data each month, you can get the unlimited plan that comes with 40GB of high-speed data and 10GB of hotspot data.
-This plan has an introductory rate of $30 per month for three months, with renewals costing $35 per month.
-But if you sign up for a year, you can lock in this introductory rate for the full year.
+On the other hand, if you require more data each month, you can get the unlimited plan that now has unlimited high-speed data and 10GB of dedicated hotspot data.
+This plan has an introductory rate of $30 per month for first three months, with renewals costing $35 per month.
+But if you sign up for an entire year, you can lock in this introductory rate (before limited-time promotional discounts) for the full year.

 Best cheap pick